Granville Gordon, 13th Marquess of Huntly

-Granville Charles Gomer Gordon, 13th Marquess of Huntly (born 4 February 1944), styled Earl of Aboyne until 1987, is a Scottish peer and the Premier Marquess of Scotland.
+Granville Charles Gomer Gordon, 13th Marquis of Huntly (born 4 February 1944), styled Earl of Aboyne until 1987, is a Scottish peer and the Premier Marquess of Scotland.

 He was a hereditary member of the House of Lords from 1987 to 1999.

 Early life

 Huntly is the son of Douglas Gordon, 12th Marquess of Huntly, by the Honourable Mary Pamela Berry, daughter of Gomer Berry, 1st Viscount Kemsley.
 His older sister, Lady Pamela Lemina Gordon, married the Hon.
 Ian Henry Lawson-Johnston (second son of Ian Lawson-Johnston, 2nd Baron Luke) in 1970.
 He was educated at Gordonstoun.

 Career

 He succeeded to the marquessate of Huntly in 1987 on the death of his father (who had inherited the marquessate from his great-uncle, Charles Gordon, 11th Marquess of Huntly) and contributed occasionally in the House of Lords.
 However, he lost his seat in parliament after the passing of the House of Lords Act 1999.
 He is also the Chief of Clan Gordon.